-First things first, keep applying and networking whether that means attending virtual events, connecting with contacts on LinkedIn and putting introductions in place with your professional network.
+First things first, keep applying and networking.
+Whether that means attending virtual events, connecting with contacts on LinkedIn and putting introductions in place with your professional network.

 After submitting many applications and talking with recruiters, you just got news that you landed a “virtual interview”!
 Now what...?

-Have Examples of Your Remote Workstyle
+Have Examples of Your Remote Work Style

-- Be ready to share your motivations and commitment to a routine.
+Be ready to share your motivations and commitment to a routine.

-- Highlight your work station and how you block/organize your time during the day.
+Highlight your work station and how you block/organize your time during the day.

-- It is also important to have examples of how you have overcome obstacles or struggles in a remote environment just as you would prepare for a regular interview.
+It is also important to have examples of how you have overcome obstacles or struggles in a remote environment just as you would prepare for a regular interview.
 Being armed with these examples will for sure set you apart!

 Do Your Research

 We recommend going to the company’s website, reading their marketing materials and “About Us” section.
 It is also really great to check out their social media presence and make note of the topics they are posting about it.
-Last but not least, look for the managers on Linkedin.
-It is very important to review the hiring managers background, the number of years they are employed with the company and get a feel for what their career path has looked like up until this point.
+Look for their managers on Linkedin.
+It is very important to review the hiring managers’ backgrounds, the number of years they are employed with the company and get a feel for what their career path has looked like up until this point.